Enalean/tuleap-documentation-en/languages/en/user-guide/testmanagement.rst

    :alt: Features validated with multiple campaigns
    :name: Features validated with multiple campaigns

-This way of working also encourage continuous testing as you can create tests and campaigns at any time during your release progress.
+This way of working also encourages continuous testing as you can create tests and campaigns at any time during your release progress.
 You could decide to have weekly test campaigns or having test campaigns as soon as a feature development is completed for instance.